The Most Advanced Engine Solutions

 Remanufactured block, crankshaft, connecting rods, cylinder kits, rod brgs, main brgs, thrust brgs.
 Short block available on most engines.

-Available for all bus and truck applications 2-year unlimited nationwide warranty
+Available for truck applications 2-year unlimited nationwide warranty

 Detroit Diesel Engine Parts and Components